-Throughout the history of the Church, Christians have tended to go to extremes in the application of the Fourth Commandment.
+The Fourth Commandment is one the application of which the church has tended to take to opposite extremes at various times in its history.
 Many in our own day almost completely ignore the commandment, while others throughout history have emulated the legalism of the Pharisees of Jesus' day.
 While there may be legitimate differences concerning the specific application of the commandment to given situations, there are certain basic principles that must be kept in mind whenever the Fourth Commandment is under discussion.

-The first of these principles involves the Sabbath as a creation ordinance.
+The first of these principles involves the sabbath as a creation ordinance.
 The pattern for working six days and resting one is the creative activity of God Himself.
 God has built into the fabric of His world the cycle of rest and activity under which His creatures function best.
 As such, the commandment has universal application, to this age as well as the Old Testament, and to unbelievers and believers alike.

-The second principle involves the Sabbath as a blessing.
+The second principle involves the sabbath as a blessing.
 The labor of man was cursed at the Fall.
-The rest of the Sabbath day is a temporary reprieve from the curse and a foretaste of the heavenly rest of the

-Christian (Hebrews 4).
+The rest of the Sabbath day is a temporary reprieve from the curse, and a foretaste of the heavenly rest of the Christian (Hebrews 4).
 The Sabbath rest should therefore never be seen as a burden to be borne, but rather as a blessing and a privilege.